1960s

 After U.S. president Kennedy's assassination, direct tensions between the superpower countries of the United States and the Soviet Union developed into a contest with proxy wars, insurgency funding, puppet governments and other overall influence mainly in Latin America, Africa, and Asia.
 This "Cold War" dominated the world's geopolitics during the decade.
 Construction of the Berlin Wall by East Germany began in 1961.
-Africa was in a period of radical political change as 32 countries gained independence from their European colonial rulers.
+Africa was in a period of radical political change as 42 countries gained independence from their European colonial rulers, including 22 countries became independent from the French colonial empire, 12 from the British Empire, 5 from Portugal and 3 from Belgium.
 The heavy-handed American role in the Vietnam War lead to an anti-Vietnam War movement with outraged student protestors around the globe culminating in the protests of 1968.

 China saw the end of Mao's Great Leap Forward in 1962 that led to many Chinese to die from the deadliest famine in human history and the start of the Cultural Revolution from 1966 to 1976.
 Its stated goal was to preserve Chinese communism by purging remnants of capitalist and traditional elements from Chinese society, leading to the arrests of many Chinese politicians, the killings of millions of civilians and ethnic minorities, and the destruction of many historical and cultural buildings, artifacts and materials all of which would last until the death of Mao Zedong.

 By the end of the 1950s, post-war reconstructed Europe began an economic boom.
 World War II had closed up social classes with remnants of the old feudal gentry disappearing.
 A developing upper-working-class (a newly redefined middle-class) in Western Europe could afford a radio, television, refrigerator and motor vehicles.
 The Soviet Union and other Warsaw Pact countries were improving quickly after rebuilding from WWII.
 Real GDP growth averaged 6% a year during the second half of the decade; overall, the worldwide economy prospered in the 1960s with expansion of the middle class and the increase of new domestic technology.

 In the United Kingdom, the Labour Party gained power in 1964 with Harold Wilson as prime minister through most of the decade.
 In France, the protests of 1968 led to President Charles de Gaulle temporarily fleeing the country.
 Italy formed its first left-of-center government in March 1962 with Aldo Moro becoming prime minister in 1963.
 Soviet leaders during the decade were Nikita Khrushchev until 1964 and Leonid Brezhnev.